CQDX/visi-genie-4d-systems-async/README.md

 # About

-A C# async class library for Windows IoT apps where one or more 4D Systems display module(s) can be connected to the host's serial communications port.
-Windows IoT makers and commercial builders using this library should appreciate how nicely its maps to the ViSi-Genie Communication Protocols, Objects, Properties, and Genie Magic as specified in the ViSi-Genie Reference Manual.
+This is a C# async class library for Windows IoT apps where one or more 4D Systems display module(s) can be connected to the host's serial communications port.
+Windows IoT makers and commercial builders using this library should appreciate how nicely it maps to the ViSi-Genie Communication Protocols, Objects, Properties, and Genie Magic as specified in the ViSi-Genie Reference Manual.
 An example of a touch display would be the 4.3" DIABLO16 Display Module loaded with a Workshop4 project running off of 2-4 GB Phison MicroSD Card.
-The host is connected to each display using a Silicon Labs CP2102 USB to Serial UART Bridge Converter Cable.
+The host is connected to the display using a Silicon Labs brand, CP2102, USB to Serial UART Bridge Converter Cable.

 * Windows IoT makers and commercial builders will appreciate how nicely this library maps to the ViSi-Genie Communication Protocols, Objects, Properties, and Genie Magic data structures and protocols specificated in the [ViSi-Genie Reference Manual]: http://www.4dsystems.com.au/productpages/ViSi-Genie/downloads/Visi-Genie_refmanual_R_1_11.pdf